-Candidates who are at least age18 and have completed HSC/12th pass (Std XII/HSC) may register with FPSB and begin the FPSB Risk and Estate Planning Specialist education course.
+Candidates who are at least age18 and have completed HSC/12th pass (Std XII/HSC) may register with FPSB and begin the FPSB Risk and Estate Planning Specialist education course (Please also see Q#21 of Appendix D: Frequently Asked Questions).
+FPSB Registration should be at least 30 days prior to Exam Registration.